rafayet-git/overthewire-writeups/natas/README.md

 > ?>
 > ```

-The key repeats, so the result is actually `KNHL`.
+The key repeats, so the result is actually `eDWo`.
 With this we can place the key accordingly to get a cookie with the value.

 > ```php
 > <?php
 > $text = json_encode(array( "showpassword"=>"yes", "bgcolor"=>"#ffffff"));
-> $key = "KNHL";
+> $key = "eDWo";
 > $outText = '';
 > for ($i=0;$i<strlen($text);$i++) {
 >   $outText .= $text[$i] ^ $key[$i % strlen($key)];